Tan560/wpilogsTomf4/README.md

 - Input the team number, which is used to generate the robot’s IP address.

 3. Select the Date:
--Choose a date from the calendar widget.
+- Choose a date from the calendar widget.
 The program will only download .wpilog files modified on or after this date.

 4. Download Files:
 - Click on the "Grab Files" button to download .wpilog files from the robot and save them to the wpilog folder in the root directory